This feature allows you to view your educational path, if you enrolled in previous years

 The course has the main objective of providing students with a clear characterization of concurrency in a distributed system considering the characteristics of such a system such as faults, variable latency in communications and the absence of a global clock.

-Subsequently, the main system models and the basic abstractions for communication and synchronization will be analyzed, the basic primitives for the construction of a middleware will be introduced, the basic concepts of a peer-to-peer system will be provided with some examples of real systems.
+Subsequently, the main system models and the basic abstractions for communication and synchronization will be analyzed, the basic primitives for the construction of a middleware will be introduced, the basic concepts of a peer-to-peer system will be provided with some examples of real systems like distributed ledgers and blockchains.
 Finally, basic techniques for the analysis of dependability (analytical models and simulation models) will be introduced to allow students to evaluate the designed system and its ability to satisfy the levels of dependability and quality of service imposed by the system specifications.

 - Apply knowledge and understanding